-The GP induction and Refresher Scheme is designed to provide a safe, supported and direct route for qualified GPs to return to or join NHS general practice in England.
+The GP Return to Practice Programme is designed to provide a safe, supported and direct route for qualified GPs to return to NHS general practice in England.

 There are several reasons why a GP might take a break from working in NHS general practice.
 Perhaps it’s to take time out to raise a family, to move or work abroad or gain experience in a different profession or role.
 Whatever the reason, there is a direct route for those that wish to return to a career in NHS general practice – and it’s never been easier.

-The scheme has been developed together with Health Education England, and in partnership with the Royal College of General Practitioners and British Medical Association to ensure the best practical and financial support for GPs.
+The Programme has been developed in partnership with the Royal College of General Practitioners and British Medical Association to ensure the best practical, educational and financial support is available for returning GPs.

 What’s on offer?

-- A bursary payment of up to £3,500 per month (full time) while on a placement
+- A bursary payment of up to £4,000 per month (full time) for those undertaking a placement

-- A one-off payment to assist with indemnity costs while on the scheme -available until 2020
+- A one-off payment to assist with indemnity costs while on the programme

 - One year’s free membership to the RCGP

-- Reimbursement of visa fees for non-EEA GPs and their dependents
+- Reimbursement of any visa fees for GPs and their dependents

 A national support team means each GP has access to a dedicated account manager and contact point to support them through the entire process.
 This includes: